emmettanderson/ssh-utility/README.md

   > Must be on production with same namespace as one configured for REST service web application created in step #2

 4.)
-Run methods in desired HS namespace:
+Run methods in desired HS namespace - Modify Populate method to suit specific implementation - current code is for Northwell implementations:
   > Do ##Class(CUSTOM.CORE.Util.SSHTool.TargetConfig).Populate()

   > Do ##Class(CUSTOM.CORE.Util.SSHTool.TargetGroupConfig).Populate()

+  > Do ##Class(CUSTOM.CORE.Util.TrakLayout.Configuration).Populate()

 5.)
 Add your local instance user:pass to /src/app/api/api.config.ts:
   > Class ApiConfig: